Alexandria, British Columbia: Later Alexandria

 In 1912, BC Express (BX) purchased land for a shipyard and winter berth.
 During the railway construction, both the BX and railway contractor boats used the Alexandria landing.

 By 1918, a general store operated.
 By the next year, a school existed, but the initial name of Sisters Creek suggests it was to the north or relocated from there.
 Alexandria North was the subsequent name (largely to distinguish it from the long established Alexandria school on Vancouver Island), and the location had moved to south of Alexandria.

 Our Lady of Perpetual Help RC church was erected in1940, but closed in the late 1960s.

 By 1940, a sawmill existed.
 By 1946, the more significant J. Earl McIntyre mill operated.

 Joining Alexandria North in School District 28 Quesnel, the new Alexandria school (a Quonset type structure) opened in 1949–50.
 The Alexandria North school closed in 1953.

 Matheson's Diamond Island Sawmill operated at least until the 1960s.

 The Alexandria school closed in 1963, after which students were bussed to Quesnel.

 Immediately south on the east side of the highway, a rusting beehive burner stands alone.

-Later Castle Rock and Marguerite
+Castle Rock

+Castle Rock is an unincorporated community on the west bank of the Fraser River between the cities of Williams Lake and Quesnel, British Columbia, Canada, located in that province's Cariboo Country opposite the community of Margeruite and near Alexandria.
 The geographical features of Castle Rock are a rocky outcrop and bar on the west shore of the Fraser River about 2.4 mi north of Alexandria, whereas the general community area is a long way farther south.
+Castle Rock is named for a rock outcrop of the same name on the Fraser River in that area.